analiz-sintez/charter/charter.md

 # Charter of the Analiz-Sintez Cooperative

-## What We Are Creating
+## Our Mission

-We are creating a **venture cooperative**: a structure capable of financing interesting and risky IT projects under open licenses and ensuring fair compensation for the project participants.
+We are establishing a **venture cooperative** designed to finance intriguing and risky IT projects under open licenses while ensuring fair compensation for participants.

-The strategic goal of the cooperative is to guarantee its members a stable opportunity to work creatively on interesting projects, publish them as open source, receive fair compensation, and develop professionally.
+The strategic goal of the cooperative is to provide its members with a consistent opportunity to engage in creative work on interesting projects, publish them as open source, receive fair compensation, and advance professionally.

-The tactical task of the cooperative is to create paid digital products based on open source solutions developed by the co-op and to enhance the cooperative’s reputation.
+The cooperative's tactical objective is to develop paid digital products based on open-source solutions created by the co-op, thereby enhancing its reputation.

-## Principles
+## Core Principles

-The cooperative is organized on the principles of:
+The cooperative functions based on the principles of:

-- Meritocracy: influence on decisions is earned through contributions to the cooperative, primarily through work.
-[This part will later be formalized in the form of a DAO.]
+- Meritocracy: decision-making influence is earned through contributions to the cooperative, primarily through labor.
+[This aspect will later be formalized in the form of a DAO.]
-- Do-o-cracy: if a participant believes something needs to be done, they are not required to ask for permission, they can just do it (although the practice of consultation should be rooted).
+- Do-o-cracy: if someone believes an action is necessary, they are encouraged to proceed without seeking permission (though consultation should still be practiced).

 ## What the Cooperative is Not

-The cooperative does not aim for significant personal enrichment of its members.
-Personal profit from work in the cooperative is capped—but with ample room: see [finance.md](./finance.md).
+The cooperative does not aim to greatly enrich its members.
+Personal profit from work within the cooperative is capped—but with significant room: see [finance.md](./finance.md).

-The cooperative does not aim to attract private capital, as private capital involvement in management creates risks for our objectives.
+The cooperative does not seek to attract private capital since its involvement in management poses risks to our objectives.
 (However, we will gratefully accept grants.)
-The ability to manage the cooperative is provided solely by the work invested in it.
+Management authority in the cooperative is derived solely from the work invested.

-Without diminishing the value of explosive product growth, the cooperative values long-term sustainability more.
+While acknowledging the significance of rapid product growth, the cooperative places greater value on long-term stability.

 ## Shares, Compensation, and Profit Distribution

-Each participant contributes 500 hours of labor as a share.
-These hours are to be contributed within three years from the establishment of the cooperative [this is 3-4 hours a week if distributed evenly].
+Each participant is required to contribute 500 hours of work as a share, which must be completed within three years from the cooperative's establishment [equivalent to 3-4 hours a week if spread evenly].

-Once the cooperative begins to generate profit, these hours will be compensated at $20/hour, including both new and already contributed hours.
-[Thus, in three years, participants will earn $10k, which the cooperative will pay from its profits.
-Essentially, the share value is secured by the actual hourly worth of participant labor being above $20.]
-A maximum of 50% of the profits can be spent on these payments.
-All hours will ultimately be paid if the cooperative's profits are sufficient.
+Once profitable, the cooperative will compensate these hours at $20/hour, including both new and previously contributed hours.
+[This means, over three years, participants will earn $10k, which the cooperative will pay from profits.
+Essentially, the share value is justified by actual labor being worth more than $20/hour].
+A maximum of 50% of profits can be allocated to these payments.
+All hours will eventually be paid if the cooperative is sufficiently profitable.

-Further, by decision of the participants' assembly, up to 50% of the cooperative's profits may be distributed as bonuses.
-The bonus will be distributed proportionally to the total number of hours a participant has worked for the cooperative since its inception, but no more than achieving an effective rate of $100/hour.
-[In the future, we’ll complicate the system by adding validated hypotheses and launched projects to the hours.]
+Furthermore, up to 50% of the cooperative's profits may be allocated as bonuses by decision of the participants' assembly.
+Bonuses are distributed based on the total number of hours a participant has worked since the cooperative’s inception but cannot exceed an effective rate of $100/hour.
+[In the future, we plan to incorporate validated hypotheses and launched projects into the hours calculation.]

-> Short rule: "from $20 to $100 per hour, considering all accumulated hours, equalizing effective rates."
+> Summary: "from $20 to $100 per hour, considering all accumulated hours and balancing effective rates."

 Details: [finance.md](./finance.md)

 ## Project Selection

-The cooperative chooses projects to invest resources in at the general assembly.
-These projects must align with the cooperative’s values and contribute to its profit growth directly [e.g., working on client projects or paid courses] or indirectly [e.g., PR activities like articles, development of open source tools, working on the cooperative’s infrastructure].
+The cooperative selects projects for resource investment through a general assembly.
+These projects must align with the cooperative's values and support profit growth directly [such as client projects or paid courses] or indirectly [such as PR activities, open source tool development, or infrastructure work].

 Details: [projects.md](./projects.md)

 ## New Members and External Collaborators

-The cooperative can engage outsiders to work on its projects, paying them $20/hour or through fixed rewards for specific tasks.
+The cooperative may engage non-members for project work, paying them $20/hour or offering fixed compensation for specific tasks.

-Anyone who has worked for the cooperative for 500 hours or more [or completes tasks of equivalent volume] can apply for membership.
-The decision to accept new members is made by the general assembly.
-[This way, we attract less experienced individuals for whom $20/hour is a market rate.]
+Individuals who have contributed 500 hours or more [or completed tasks of equivalent scope] may apply for membership.
+New member acceptance is decided by the general assembly.
+[This approach allows us to attract less experienced individuals for whom $20/hour is a market rate.]